Have central banks maxed out on monetary policy?

 It’s more likely to cut the deposit rates it pays to banks who deposit overnight funds.
 These are already at -0.4 per cent but some analysts seeing them at -0.6 per cent by the end of the year.

-When lower interest rates failed to restore growth and inflation after the crash, the ECB embarked on a massive three-year, asset-purchasing programme, which ended last year but Mario Draghi signalled last month that all options are on the table, including a potential restart of QE.
+When lower interest rates failed to restore growth and inflation after the crash, the ECB embarked on a massive three-year, asset-purchasing programme which ended last year, but Mario Draghi signalled last month that all options were on the table, including a potential restart of QE.

-It’s hard to say what sort of example Japan sets for the rest of the world, after all it has a very different financial and political profile to Europe and embarked on its low-rate agenda at the different time.
+It’s hard to say what sort of example Japan sets for the rest of the world.
+After all it has a very different financial and political profile to Europe, and embarked on its low-rate agenda at a different time.
 Yet its inability to re-establish “normal” monetary policy seems all the more relevant.